jonkislin/ashenstone_lorebook/docs/AT-1-Characters.md

 | Age          | 352 as of 473 KD (young for an Ildari) |
 | Controller   | Jon                      |

-#### Character Backlore
+### Character Backlore

 Fëlu hails from the ancient Elven city of Jezier'Raïk and is a Fledgling *Deepseeker*.

 While most adept with a bow, he has recently been learning the art of the glaive, and has inherited his grandfather Ilyenu's Moon-touched Deepseeker Glaive of yore.

-His primary goal is to hunt as many Graxil as possible and locate splinters of Almak-Neara, thereby proving himself to the Deepseeker High Council.
-He has also been tasked with a secondary mission - to hunt and bring back, dead or alive, a certain blue Dreamcursed suspected of playing a role in the resurgence of the Graxils.
+His primary goal is to hunt as many Graxil as possible and locate splinters of Morě-Duar (the Deadmoon), thereby proving himself to the Deepseeker High Council.
+He has also been tasked with a secondary mission - to hunt and bring back to Jezier'Raïk a certain blue Dreamcursed suspected of playing a role in the resurgence of the Graxils.

 Fëlu is quite good at hunting both Graxils and people if necessary, but not particularly adept at socializing.

-### Dr. Indarhan Stone
+## Dr. Indarhan Stone

 He's a professor, on a quest, inexplicably, with Bolete the Thringen Druid.